-Expected credit loss ("ECL") allowance, amounting to €1,059,594, on:
+Expected credit loss ("ECL") allowance, amounting to €1,181,196, on:

-- financial assets carried at fair value through other comprehensive income ("FVOCI"), net of ECL - Debt securities within 'Investment securities' €55,890,760. - financial exposures carried at amortised cost, net of ECL and related commitments 'Factored receivables' €105,412,199, - 'Other loans and advances to customers' €86,522,549. - 'Loans and advances to banks' €40,549,407, and - Commitments related to customer lending and factoring facilities included in 'Commitments' €71,868,667.
+- financial assets carried at fair value through other comprehensive income ("FVOCI"), net of ECL - Debt securities within 'Investment securities' €88,695,880. - financial exposures carried at amortised cost, net of ECL and related commitments 'Factored receivables' €99,155,608, - 'Other loans and advances to customers' €121,555,833. - 'Loans and advances to banks' €22,695,594, and - Commitments related to customer lending and factoring facilities included in 'Commitments' €96,000,451.

 The Company is required by the applicable financial reporting framework to estimate impairment provisioning based on ECL models.
-We do not consider the measurement of ECL for the various financial exposures (including also related commitments) held by the Company, referred to in this key audit matter, to be subject to a high risk of material misstatement resulting from judgement.
-Nonetheless, the calculation of the ECL is considered of most significance in our audit of the financial statements, due to the audit effort involved, particularly in assessing the models and related inputs that derive the Probability of Default ("PD").
+A higher risk of material misstatement was deemed present given the Company's credit exposures, particularly in assessing the models and related inputs that derive the Probability of Default ("PD"), and the potential impact on the ECL allowance.